ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 New simulants are added by migration into the US from other countries.
 We simulate two kinds of immigration: household moves and non-reference-person moves.

 #.
-A **household move** is when an entire household (which may be a single person) enters from outside the country as a unit,
+A **household move** is when an entire household (which may be a single-person residential household, or a GQ person's "household") enters from outside the country as a unit,
    preserving relationships within the unit.
 #.
-A **non-reference-person move** is when a person enters from outside the country and joins an existing household.
+A **non-reference-person move** is when a person enters from outside the country and joins an existing residential household.
    Non-reference-person moves are independent, single-person events that do not preserve relationship structure.

-For the purposes of immigration, a group quarters person should be treated identically to a one-person household, with the group quarters person as the reference person.
+For the purposes of immigration, a group quarters person should be considered to be a one-person "household", with the group quarters person as the reference person, and that GQ "household" having a weight equal to the GQ person's weight.
-This means that group quarters people should only enter the US in a household move.
+This means that group quarters people should only enter the US in a "household" move, and never as individuals;
+they will never immigrate into an existing residential household.

-The number of simulants who move to the US each year is informed by the ACS' "residence one year ago" question.
+The number of simulants who move to the US each year is informed by the ACS' "residence one year ago" question (all ACS PUMS data used in this component should be subset to the simulation's catchment area, e.g. Florida).
 Specifically, a value of 2 for variable :code:`MIG` indicates that a respondent lived outside the US one year ago, while any other value indicates that they lived within the US.
 We refer to respondents who were not living in the United States one year ago as "recent immigrants."
-Our assumption is that the number (and characteristics) of recent immigrants in the 2019 ACS will be replicated in each future year.
+Our assumption is that the number (and characteristics) of recent immigrants per year in the 2016-2020 ACS PUMS will be replicated in each future year.

 We also assume that the proportions of recent immigrants by move type (household or non-reference-person) will remain constant.
 Though in reality not all moves into the US follow one of these two patterns, we assume that any new immigrant in a household